jrbromberg/bank-emails-to-spreadsheet/README.md

 Finally, when you are ready to automate the script, click the `Set timed triggers` button.

+### 4. Troubleshooting and development

-_NOTE: If you setup a separate Google account to host your spreadsheet and you want to access the script for troubleshooting or development, you'll need to go directly to https://script.google.com/.
+If you setup a separate Google account to host your spreadsheet and you want to access the script for troubleshooting or development, you'll need to go directly to https://script.google.com/.
 From there, change your Google account to the one hosting the sheet.
-Google does not allow script access via the Sheets file menu when the sheet account and default Chrome account don't match._
+Google does not allow script access via the Sheets file menu when the sheet account and default Chrome account don't match.

+To rerun an email, assuming it's already labeled with `bankupdate`, star the email manually in Gmail.
+Be aware, there is a small bug with Google Apps Script and Gmail stars.
+When an email is starred manually via the Gmail UI and then unstarred via the script, the star will remain in Gmail.
+The script will still consider the email unstarred even though the star still appears in Gmail.
+This should not impact script usability and is only a small nuisance while testing.
+Just remember to star and unstar manually for testing.
+Emails that are both starred and unstarred by the script will not appear as starred in Gmail.

 Enjoy and let me know if I missed anything.